View Document

 (74) The University’s annual report of public interest disclosures to the NSW Ombudsman will be submitted to the Audit and Risk Committee of Council at its next scheduled meeting following submission of the annual report.

-(75) The Vice-President, Professional Services is responsible for monitoring the implementation and effectiveness of the Policy.
+(75) The Deputy Vice-Chancellor (People and Operations) is responsible for monitoring the implementation and effectiveness of the Policy.

 (76) Compliance with the PID Act is monitored through the University’s compliance management framework, which includes the reporting of any breaches of the Act and an annual attestation of compliance by the Obligation Owner.